 My ability to accomplish my part in providing equal access for people who are oral deaf and hard of hearing starts and ends with my attitude.
 If I am not being understood or feel ignored, I can pursue clearer communication.
 Have I been courteous?
 Have I given the speaker choices?
 Am I listening to them?
 Am I willing to flex myself according to their schedule?
 Is my perfectionism getting in the way?
 Am I unwilling to "let it go" after a few attempts and do my best on site?
 Am I showing respect for other people's personalities when I ask them to approach the unknown?

 "We seek to shape the future through our activities in the present."
 5

 There are solutions waiting to be discovered.
-I look forward to seeing my CART colleagues and the "CART-curious" at the Midyear conference in Tennessee so we can share ideas on how we as a profession can continue to gain the public's trust.
 Our small contribution makes a difference.
 As Margaret Mead said, "Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has."

 1. From the introduction to "A Public Trust — A Message to Licensed Professionals Practicing in New York State" from The State Education Department Office of the Professions, received when I passed my NYS CSR exam.